pinacai/PINAC_Workspace/README.md

     npm run dev
     ```

-> _This is the Desktop App.
-We have started working on our cloud server with the name [PINAC-Nexus](https://github.com/pinacai/PINAC-Nexus)._

 ## 🎉 Contributing

-We are looking for contributors, specially for frontend.
-Here is how you can contribute:

 1. Star the repository
 2. Fork the repository on GitHub.
 3. Clone the project to your machine.
-4. Commit changes to your own branch.
+4. Commit changes to your branch.
 5. Push your work back up to your fork.
 6. Submit a Pull request so that we can review your changes

 ## 📄 License

-PINAC Workspace 2.0 is licensed under the **GPL-3.0 license**.
+PINAC Workspace is licensed under the **GPL-3.0 license**.
 See the <a href="https://github.com/pinacai/PINAC_Workspace/blob/main/LICENSE">LICENSE</a> file for more details.

 ## 🌐 Support